imxrt-rs/imxrt-hal/README.md

 Consider using those crates if you already own those hardware platforms, as they may provide a simpler foundation for building Rust applications.

-*How can I use Rust to boot an i.MX RT-based system?
+#### *How can I use Rust to boot an i.MX RT-based system?
 Does the HAL provide the reset handler?*

 Neither the HAL nor the RAL can help you boot an i.MX RT-based system.
 Typically, Rust developers use [the `cortex-m-rt` crate](https://github.com/rust-embedded/cortex-m-rt) as a minimal runtime for Cortex-M processors.
 However, i.MX RT processors require more setup than what the `cortex-m-rt` crate offers.
 As of now, you're required to use your own runtime crate to support i.MX RT processor start-up.

 We have some components that might be helpful when building your own runtime crate:

 - [The `imxrt-boot-gen` crate](https://github.com/imxrt-rs/imxrt-boot-gen) lets you define some of the data structures that are required to boot i.MX RT processors.
-It's used in the other runtime crate implementations listed below.
+It's used in the other projects listed below.
 - [The `imxrt-rt` crate](https://github.com/imxrt-rs/imxrt-rt) provides a runtime crate that may be useful for other i.MX RT processors.
 It's the runtime crate used in [the `imxrt1060evk-bsp` crate](https://github.com/imxrt-rs/imxrt1060evk-bsp).
-- [The `teensy4-bsp` crate](https://github.com/mciantyre/teensy4-rs) provides its own runtime crate that utilizes the tightly-coupled memory (TCM) regions, and is specific for the Teensy 4.
+- [The `teensy4-rs` project](https://github.com/mciantyre/teensy4-rs) provides its own runtime crate that utilizes the tightly-coupled memory (TCM) regions.
+The runtime is specific for the Teensy 4, although it may be used elsewhere.

-*Why not use [`svd2rust`](https://docs.rs/svd2rust/0.17.0/svd2rust/) to generate a crate for register access?*
+#### *Why not use [`svd2rust`](https://docs.rs/svd2rust/0.17.0/svd2rust/) to generate a crate for register access?*

 See [here](https://github.com/mciantyre/teensy4-rs/issues/48) and [here](https://users.rust-lang.org/t/svd2rust-generates-an-enormous-crate/32372). `svd2rust` generates a crate that's nearly 1 million lines of Rust code, and it takes a few minutes to compile.
 On the other hand, the RAL compiles in a few seconds.
 Additionally, `svd2rust` only supports one SVD input, but the RAL auto-generation script accepts multiple SVD inputs, sharing the common peripherals across processor families.
 This means that we can more easily support all i.MX RT processor variants from a single crate.

 ## Contributing & Development

-See [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and development guidance.
+For contributions and development guidance, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License